Shrub drainage problems

 When should I call a professional for shrub drainage issues?

-If the drainage problem is severe, widespread, or you're unsure of the best solution, it's recommended to consult a professional landscaper or arborist.
-They can assess the situation and provide tailored recommendations.
+If the drainage problem is severe, such as extensive standing water or root rot, it's best to consult a professional landscaper who can properly assess and address the issue.

 Connect with certified professionals in your area